Health Information & Advice for the Best

 Role of Medications in Hypertension Management

-While lifestyle modifications are often the first line of defence against hypertension, medications are commonly prescribed to help lower blood pressure and reduce the risk of complications.
+While lifestyle modifications are often the first line of defense against hypertension, medications are commonly prescribed to help lower blood pressure and reduce the risk of complications.
 These medications work in various ways to control blood pressure:

 • Diuretics: Also known as water pills, diuretics help the body eliminate excess sodium and water, reducing the volume of blood circulating through the blood vessels and lowering blood pressure.